ont-app/vocabulary/README.md

 metadata.

-There is also support for a similar arrangement within Clojurescript, though there are a few extra hoops to jump through given the fact that Clojurescript does not implement namespaces as first-class objects.
+There is also support for a similar arrangement within Clojurescript, though some things are done a little differently given the fact that Clojurescript does not implement namespaces as first-class objects.

 These mappings set the stage for using Keyword Identifiers (KWIs)